tomas/skull/README.md

     $ git clone https://github.com/tomas/skull.git .

-If you want to use Skull in a script, you need to declare the path -- wherever you put it -- and source the init script.
+If you want to use Skull in a script, just source the init script.

     #!/bin/bash
-    skull_path='/usr/share/skull'
-    . "${skull_path}/init"
+    . "/path/to/skull/init"
     (your code)

-If you want to use Skull from the command line, source the init script with the -i argument.
-Just put this in your ~/.bashrc.
+Or directly from the command line.
+You can put in your ~/.bashrc and you'll have Skull 24/7.

-    . "/usr/share/skull/init" -i
+    . "/path/to/skull/init"

 Now you can start playing around!